The CultureShift™ Formula Explained

 Variable What to observe What it reveals

-Moments that matter The everyday interactions and decisions that carry disproportionate cultural weight What the culture is encoding — values in practice, not in declarations
+Moments that matter The everyday interactions and decisions that have disproportionate cultural weight What the culture is encoding — values in practice, not in declarations

 Multipliers What leaders model, tolerate and celebrate Whether the culture being amplified is the one the organisation intends